 The Opportunity Scholarship may only be used at: Dixie State University, Salt Lake Community College, Snow College, Southern Utah University, Utah State University, Utah Valley University, The University of Utah, Weber State University, Brigham Young University (Provo), Ensign College, Westminster College, and Western Governors University.

 The Counseling Center is frequently receiving information about scholarships; check this page often for upcoming opportunities.
 Click on a specific month (found above) to find descriptions of scholarships with a deadline occurring in that month.
-Whenever possible, a hyperlink to an application will be included in the scholarship description.
+A hyperlink to an application/webpage will be included in the scholarship description.

 Scholarship search engines and websites are another great way to look for unique scholarships or scholarships that have not been advertised through the IECHS Counseling Center.
 Try these links to access scholarships: